-Use as specimen in lawn or border, plant in groups in front of neutral background, or space regularly in long border of perennials, rhododendrons, or lilacs.
+Use as a specimen in a lawn or border, plant in groups in front of a neutral background, or space regularly in a long border of perennials, rhododendrons, or lilacs.
 Flexible branches make plants easy to espalier or train over an arch (or a series of arches).

 ‘Vossii’ is the most widely grown, most graceful variety, with flower clusters near 20 in. long.

 In cultivation, grows to 80–160 ft. tall and 20–30 ft. wide; in forests, regularly to abov...

 Most pears sold in markets and grown in gardens are varieties of Pyrus communis, a European s...

 Loose clusters of blue flowers on 1–2-ft. stems.
 Flowers of ‘Orion’ are deeper blue,...